 Residents obtain their water from the City of Hendersonville and are billed monthly.

 All properties in the Haywood Knolls subdivision have septic systems.

 Cable television and internet offered by a variety of providers.

 Many residents have pets.
 With the community’s long roads, it is an excellent place to both walk and exercise a dog.
 However, Henderson county has a leash law and dogs are not permitted to run loose and must be on a leash when off a resident’s own property.
 The Henderson county noise ordinance prohibits uncontrolled barking and dog houses or pens are forbidden under the Protective Covenants.
 Any dog or cat roaming loose in the sub-division can be picked up by the Henderson county animal services and taken to the county animal services facility to be claimed by its owner.
 Also, any resident who sees or encounters a wild animal that may be wounded or diseased is urged to immediately contact the county animal services.

-The Haywood Knolls Association sends a quarterly newsletter to residents.
-The newsletters report on Board actions taken at its scheduled or special meetings.
-It also includes information of interest to the members, including security, events happening in the community, common area information, new comers information, educational items, and long term planning initiatives.
+Haywood Knolls Association produces a quarterly newsletter sent via email to residents.
+The newsletters provide a summary of Board actions taken at its scheduled or special meetings.
+It also includes information of interest to the members, including security, events happening in the community, common area and new resident information, and educational items.